 Theoretically, yes but practically speaking no. It is best to focus on a realistic outcome which is the longest possible survival with good quality life.
-Different treatment protocols are associated with different “disease-free” intervals, meaning how long your dog feels normal will vary depending on the protocol you choose.
+Different treatment protocols are associated with different “disease-free” intervals, meaning that the length of time your dog feels normal will vary depending on the protocol you choose.
 The disease-free interval also depends on patient factors (type of lymphoma, concurrent disease, prior treatment etc.).
-Obviously, the goal is to have as long a disease-free interval.
+Obviously, the goal is to have as long a disease-free interval as possible.

 DOES MY PET NEED FURTHER TESTS?

 If a biopsy has not been performed, it may be a good idea to have one done so as to gain the maximum information about the tumor (whether it is slow or fast growing, what type of lymphocytes are involved etc.) as this information can help predict the response to chemotherapy.
-Special staining of the sample, be it aspirate or biopsy is needed to distinguish the type of lymphocyte involved in the tumor.
+Special staining of the sample or even a specialized test such as flow cytometry, is needed to distinguish the type of lymphocyte involved in the tumor.
 T-cell lymphoma, for example, is less responsive to medication than B-cell lymphoma.
 Luckily, B-cell lymphoma accounts for 75% of canine lymphoma.

 Other tests that may be recommended include a bone marrow aspirate , ultrasound evaluation of the abdomen and/or a spleen or liver aspirate.
 These tests are needed to “stage the disease” which basically means determining how widespread the cancer is in the body.
 Lymphoma is classified by stage:

 HOW DOES LYMPHOMA CAUSE DEATH?

-Lymphoma is a rapidly growing malignancy that is able to go and grow anywhere where there is lymph tissue.
+Lymphoma is a rapidly growing malignancy that is able arise and/or travel to anywhere where there is lymph tissue.
 Of course, there is lymph tissue in virtually every organ in the body.
 Eventually, the cancer will infiltrate an organ to such an extent that that organ fails (often this is the bone marrow or the liver).
 The patient loses his/her appetite, vomits or gets diarrhea, weakens and dies.
 At some point the tumor becomes resistant to therapy and no further remissions can be obtained.